jeffijoe/awilix/README.md

 Builds an instance of a class (or a function) by injecting dependencies, but without registering it in the container.

-It's basically a shortcut for `asClass(MyClass).resolve(container)`
+It's basically a shortcut for `asClass(MyClass).resolve(container)`.

 Args:
   - `targetOrResolver`: A class, function or resolver (example: `asClass(..)`, `asFunction(..)`)
   - `opts`: Resolver options.

 Returns an instance of whatever is passed in, or the result of calling the resolver.

+**Important**: if you are doing this often for the same class/function, consider using the explicit approach and save the resolver, **especially** if you are using classic resolution because it scans the class constructor/function when calling `asClass(Class)` / `asFunction(func)`.

 ```js
 // The following are equivelant..